kevin-fabian/otp-service/README.md

 # OTP Service

 A RESTful service for generating and managing One-Time Passwords (OTP) built with Spring Boot.
 This service provides secure OTP generation and validation with support for multiple delivery methods like SMS and Email.

-The service also supports Time-based OTP (TOTP) which is compatible with Google Authenticator.
-The service is secured with JWT token-based authentication and role-based authorization.
+It also supports Time-based OTP (TOTP) compatible with Google Authenticator, and is secured with JWT token-based authentication and role-based authorization.

 ## Features